jonathantneal/eslit/README.md

 - *Paths may use glob patterns or omit prefixes and extensions*
 - *Node modules are supported, using the package `template` or `main` keys, or by using `index.html`*

-#### parse
+### ESLit.parse

-Parse returns a promise to render the template string once its embedded promises are resolved.
+The parse function returns a promise to render the template string once its embedded promises are resolved.

 ```js
 eslit.parse( string, data, { cwd, prefixes, extensions, separator, globopts } );